 Helping the Helpers - Therapy for First Responders

-In our current culture, it is not unusual for those actively working to help others, whether via law enforcement or in the emergency medical field, or elsewhere, to be the last people to walk through my door.
+In our current culture, it is not unusual for those actively working to help others, such as those in law enforcement or in the emergency medical field, to be the last people to walk through my door.
 It often happens that a person has had to hit rock bottom or have a family member insist they seek treatment before they reach out to schedule a session.
 There are a few reasons that this is the case, and those reasons are complex and woven into the fabric of first responder culture; however, the most common tend to be:

-a feeling that you should be able to handle the stress associated with your profession on your own that being in therapy signifies you are weak or incapable fear that others will discover that you are in treatment and it will impact your work life and relationships In addition to these, the mechanism allowing you to continue showing up to work, often a compartmentalization, means that the emotions and feelings associated with the work stress and/or secondary trauma are sequestered and therefore the consequences can sometimes only be seen by those around you.
+a feeling that you should be able to handle the stress associated with your profession on your own that being in therapy signifies you are weak or incapable fear that others will discover that you are in treatment and it will impact your work life and relationships In addition to these, the mechanism allowing you to continue showing up to work, often some type of compartmentalization, means that the emotions and feelings associated with the work stress and/or secondary trauma are sequestered and therefore the consequences can sometimes only be seen by those around you.
 It is less often disruption at your work itself that are the source for concern, but rather in your personal and familial relationships, in your coping strategies outside of work (such as excess alcohol or drug use, aggression outside the work environment, avoidance of others/isolation, and many others), and in how you feel overall in your day-to-day life.